eveloki/maintenance-page/README.md

 # Maintenance Page Template
-A boilerplate that we, at Rapid Web, for displaying maintenance pages for live uploads.
+A boilerplate that we, at Rapid Web, use for displaying maintenance pages during live uploads.